 Lightfoot House is a Grade II listed building constructed in the 18th century.
 It is located on the Bailey, just next to Main College, and is named after an eminent 19th century, Durham-based New Testament scholar.
 The house is used by First and Third Year students.
 All but one of the rooms have en-suite facilities (the other one has private facilities).
 This building also has facilities for disabled access and has wheelchair accessible showers and toilets.

 This Grade II listed building is named after a former scholar of Judaism and College Chaplain.
 Indeed, for many decades, it was the home of the College’s chaplains.
 Today, it is home mostly to third year students.
 All its rooms are en-suite.

 Confusingly-named, this Grade II listed building is home not to postgraduates, but to freshers and to third year students.
 The name derives from its former use in the 60's and 70's as a residence for postgraduate students studying for postgraduate diplomas in Theology.
-It was completely refurbished in 2010.
+It is due to be refurbished during 2020 and 2021.